panchr/drf-httpsig/README.rst

 Roadmap
 =======

-- Currently, the library only support HMAC SHA256 for signing.
+- Currently, the library only supports HMAC-SHA256 for signing.
 - Since HTTP Signature uses a HTTP header for the request date and time, the authentication class could deal with request expiry.